edwestfieldjr/lkq/README.md

 ### What else I have learned / The Takeaways ...

-Aside from the technical knowledge I acquired in building this web application,  iste
+Aside from the technical knowledge I acquired in building this web application,

 #### Division of Labor/Specialization
-(Building a modern full stack application by oneself is a daunting task, but acheivavle with proper planning and know-how.
-It is understandable and perhaps  advisable that developers and engineers would want to focus on frontend, backend, db, or some ather aspect of development.
-Still knowing how the whole thing is made start to finish in an important asset to have.
+(Building a modern full stack application by oneself is a daunting task, but achievable with proper planning and know-how.
+It is understandable and perhaps  advisable that developers and engineers would want to focus on frontend, backend, database, or some other aspect of web and software development.
+Still, knowing how the whole thing is made start to finish in an important asset to have.

 #### Possible improvements: